GrimeyPickle/SuperDev/README.md

 * ```Export Element``` - Export HTML + Used CSS of Any Page Element
 * ```Clear All Cache``` - Clear Cache/Cookie/LocalStorage

-This project is tested with BrowserStack.
+This project is tested with LambdaTest.
 </br>

 https://user-images.githubusercontent.com/52224233/202926098-43390400-63e2-4ede-94a1-0fca804ba7ad.mov